 The vision and priorities of the Council are reviewed annually.
-A refreshed corporate plan 2013/18 was presented to and approved by Cabinet and Council in January and February 2013.
+A refreshed corporate plan for the year ended 31 March 2015 was presented to and approved by Cabinet and Council in November 2013 and December 2013 respectively.

 The Council's priorities provide the basis for the organisation's corporate, budget and service planning.
 All decision making takes account of the vision and priorities - reports to Councillors always refer to them and how a particular issue will have an effect on them.
-Residents are made aware of them through reporting in the Council's news sheet (Community News), posters, leaflets, and the Council website.
+Residents are made aware of them through reporting in the Council's quarterly news sheet (Community News), posters, leaflets and the Council website.
 They are promoted internally through new staff and councillor induction and staff briefings at team and organisational levels.